 - Malice [1996/2014] – ★★★1/2

 I re-read Keigo Higashino’s Malice, and my initial impression of the book did not change.
-In this book, Higashino turns one’s usual who-done-it mystery on its head, focusing instead on the psychology behind the crime and on the motivations of the murderer.
+In this book, Higashino turns one’s usual who-done-it mystery on its head, focusing instead on the psychology behind a crime and on the motivations of a murderer.
 Malice is a brainy and engrossing read, but I still think the book’s final solution is not as clever (or believable!) as the author thinks it is.

 - French Exit – ★★★

 I found French Exit a curious read, even if my expectations were not wholly met.
 It was interesting to read about eccentric characters in Patrick deWitt’s fourth fiction book, even if the main characters’ journey and “adventures” in Paris were not that exciting.
 Besides, the sudden emotions coming at the end of the book sit oddly and uncomfortably with the light and funny style deWitt employs in the rest of the book.

 Steven Rowley’s second novel has many things to recommend it at first glance, including the character of Jacqueline Kennedy and the New York City setting.
 Perfectly readable, the novel tries to be both emotional and amusing, but ends up being more melodramatic and predictable than anything else.
 For my list of books to read which are set in New York City, see here.